dg-pb/dg-pb.github.io/posts/pythons-try-finally.rst

 .. description:
 .. type: text

-There are only 2 rules:
+Beyond its basic function, there are 2 rules to know:

 .. code-block:: python